Julian22222/PRACTICE/Docker/README_Docker.md

 FROM python //<-- we take python image, name of the Image that we want to use for our environment

-WORKDIR /app //<-- identify Root directory/ working directory is -> /app (folder), app folder already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code
+WORKDIR /app //<-- identify Root directory/ working directory is -> /app (itis file app.js), app.js file already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code

 COPY . . //<-- copy all the files from working directory, fisrt dot means - copy files from current location, second dot - means paste all copied files to Root Docker Image folder
 //<-- First of all we mention from where we want to copy our files and what we want to copy.
 First dot (COPY .) means we copy all folders and files from Root folder of our Project.